-Whether it is a small business or a major brand, marketing automation is key not only to acquiring buyers but also to nurturing them throughout the sales journey.
+Whether it is a small business or a major brand, successful marketing automation is key not only to acquire new customers but also to nurture them throughout the sales journey.

 They will help bridge any gaps between lead acquisition and sales development, increase closing rates, strengthen bottom lines, and create enduring relationships with your customers.

 EngageBay is an excellent marketing automation platform for small businesses and startups alike.
 With multichannel marketing, audience segmentation, marketing activity timelines, 360-degree customer view, and more, you can easily automate your marketing processes.

 Here’s one of EngageBay’s users, Lauraine M, with a sweet testimonial:

 Other small business owners also love our product as it’s cost-effective, powerful, and easy to use.
 Hear from some of them:

 👉🏽Boost your online store’s revenue with these 7 must-try eCommerce marketing automation strategies and tools!